 Premises Liability

 If you have been injured while on someone else’s property and believe that your injuries were preventable, you may have a premises liability claim.
-California law mandates that property owners must ensure that their properties are safe and free from hazards.
+California law requires property owners to use reasonable care to keep their property safe for visitors.

 Property owners have the responsibility to maintain the property in a reasonably safe condition.
 If a property owner fails to maintain the property and someone is injured, then they can be held liable for the injuries and financial costs thereof.

 If this sounds like what you are currently experiencing, contact Lipeles Law Group.
 We can help you understand and protect your legal rights.
 We can also help you determine if you have grounds to file a premises liability claim.
-If so, our team has the knowledge and experience that you need to get the compensation that you are entitled to.
+If so, our team can discuss potential legal options and help you pursue compensation that may be available under California law.

 Types of Premises Liability Claims We Handle

 At Lipeles Law Group, we have experience working with victims who have been injured on private and public property.
-We know the “ins and outs” of California’s premises liability laws, and can help you with your claim if your injuries are due to any of the following:
+Our attorneys are familiar with California’s premises liability laws, and can assist individuals whose injuries may involve situations such as the following:

 Slip and Fall Accidents